multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

 (`<project>/proguard.append.cfg`) and contains a set of additional rules which are appended to the original configuration.
 If for some reason the original `proguard.cfg` configuration file is not good for your project then you can overwrite it by creating a `proguard.cfg` file in your project directory.
-The result of this task is a `proguarded.jar` file which contains the minimalized version of the application code which is required to run.
+The result of this task is a `proguarded.jar` file which contains the minimized version of the application code which is required to run.
 Detailed information about what got stripped can be found in the `proguard.log` file which is in your build directory.

 ProGuard has three supported levels of trimming: `app` (default), `platform`, `all`